- Scientific name

 Conservation Actions

 The habitats should be protected against destruction due to intensification of agriculture or development plans.
 The maintaining of seminatural grasslands demands yearly grazing or mowing.
 If grazing by heavy animals destroys part of the soil, light animals like sheep should be recommended.
-Habitat conservation by governmental support to traditional agricultural practices is most important, this exists in many countries to maintain extensive agricultural areas, and should be extended to larger areas than today.
+Habitat conservation by governmental support to traditional agricultural practices is most important, this exists in many countries to maintain extensive areas of agricultural areas, and should be extended to larger areas than today.
 The species is suggested as a priority species in Norway (Jordal 2013).

 Further ecological research is needed to clarify the nutrient strategy of grassland fungi.
 Management plans are needed.
 Habitat trends should be monitored.